-Darlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Darlington is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Darlington who work in office and administrative support (13.37%), sales jobs (12.26%), and management occupations (9.16%).
+Unlike some cities, Darlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Darlington are a mix of both white- and blue-collar jobs.
+Overall, Darlington is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Darlington who work in sales jobs (10.43%), office and administrative support (8.92%), and law enforcement and fire fighting (7.54%).

-The per capita income in Darlington in 2010 was $18,175, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,700 for a family of four.
+The per capita income in Darlington in 2018 was $22,628, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $90,512 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.
-Darlington also has one of the higher rates of people living in poverty in the nation, with 37.41% of its population below the federal poverty line.

 Darlington is an extremely ethnically-diverse city.
 The people who call Darlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darlington residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Darlington include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Darlington include English, Irish, German, European, and Italian.

 The most common language spoken in Darlington is English.
-Other important languages spoken here include Indic languages and Miao/Hmong.
+Other important languages spoken here include Italian and French.